Joccalor/PFunc/README.md

 `README.pdf` - important information for installing and using the program
 `demo_data_horizontal.csv` - example data in one of two possible layouts
 `demo_data_vertical.csv` - example data in one of two possible layouts
+`PFunc.dockerfile` - Docker build file for people wanting to run PFunc in a container
 `PFuncIcon.png` - icon file
 `PFuncPath.txt` - may help users who encounter path-related errors
 `COPYING.txt` - the full GPLv3 license

-Setup
+Setup Overview
 ---
-In the fullness of time, we aim to wrap PFunc up in a single easy-to-use executable file.
-For now however, some hands-on setup is required.
-Follow these steps to setup PFunc on Windows, Mac OS X or Linux systems.
+There are two broad approaches you can take when it comes to setting up PFunc on your computer:

+**OPTION 1** Install Python and R, along with the necessary supporting packages, and run the script directly on your computer.
+  Pros: Lighter on system resources.
+  Cons: A future update for Python or R could mess something up in the script.

+**OPTION 2** Run PFunc inside of a Docker container.
+  Pros: Once it's set up, it will always work, because the core program versions will never change.
+  Cons: Docker can take up a bunch of system resources, so you might not get the best performance on old or cheap computers.
+  Also note: You'll have to sign up for a Docker account and you'll need admin privileges on the computer, so if your computer is managed by your university/employer, you might need special permission to install and run Docker.

+Setup Option 1: Script
+---
+#### A note on package versions
+PFunc was written with particular versions of software and packages in mind.
+Given that PFunc depends on these packages to run, it is possible that dow the road, these packages could be updated in a way that negatively impacts the functionality of PFunc.
+If this happens, you have two options:
+  * Check <https://github.com/Joccalor/PFunc/releases/latest> for the most recent version of PFunc to see if we've updated it to run with newer packages.

+or:
+  * Search online for old versions of the packages that work with this version of PFunc.
+Below is a list of versions known to work with PFunc.
+These packages should all be archived online.
+Don't worry if you cannot find these exact versions; other close versions will probably function just fine.
+    * R 3.3.1, 3.5.1, 3.6.1, 4.2.1
+    * mgcv 1.8-17, 1.8-27, 1.8-40
+    * Python 3.5.2, 3.7.1
+    * matplotlib 1.5.3, 2.0.1
+    * rpy2 2.8.5, 3.0.1, 3.5.3

+    For packages installed through pip, you can specify a version number with the double equals sign (==).
+So for example, if you were to want to uninstall your current version of matplotlib and install version 2.0.1, you would use these commands:
+    `pip uninstall matplotlib`
+    `pip install matplotlib==2.0.1`

 #### 1. Install and Set Up R
   1. Visit <https://cran.r-project.org/> and follow the links to download the latest version of R for your operating system.
 Install R as you would a normal program.
   **Note for Windows users:** The setup wizard will give you the option of installing the 32-bit files or the 64-bit files.
 Install both.
-  **Note for Mac users:** As noted on the R homepage, you will likely need to install XQuartz <https://www.xquartz.org/>.
+  **Note for Mac users:** As noted on the R homepage, you will need to install XQuartz <https://www.xquartz.org/>.
   **Note for Linux users:** You may instead install R from the command line.

   2. Install the mgcv package in R by opening R and entering the following command: `install.packages("mgcv")`.
 You will be prompted to select a mirror from which to download the package.
 Select an option that is relatively close to your location.
 Follow any instructions R gives you for installing the package.

 #### 2. Install and Set Up Python
   1. Visit <https://www.python.org/> and follow the links to download the latest version of Python 3.x for your operating system.
-Install python as you would a normal program.
+Install Python as you would a normal program.
+  **Note:** If you run into display issues with the latest version of Python, try downloading and installing Python version 3.7.1 instead <https://www.python.org/downloads/release/python-371/>.
+You can tell your computer to run this specific version by using `pip3.7` and `python3.7` where appropriate in the commands below.
   **Note for Windows users:** the first screen of the installation wizard will ask if you want to add Python to PATH.
 Make sure to select this option.
   **Note for Linux users:** you may instead install Python from the command line.

-  2. Install the matplotlib Python library.
+  2. Install the required Python libraries (matplotlib and rpy2).
 To do this, open up the terminal (if you are not sure how, run a search for "terminal" or "command prompt" on your computer), and run one of the following commands.
+  **Note:** You may encounter display issues with newer versions of matplotlib.
+If you do, you can install version 2.0.1 instead by relpacing `matplotlib` with `matplotlib==2.0.1` in the commands below.
-  **For Windows users:** enter this command: `pip install matplotlib`.
-If that doesn't work, try calling pip this way instead: `py -m pip install matplotlib`
+  **For Windows users:** enter this command: `pip install matplotlib rpy2`.
+If that doesn't work, try calling pip this way instead: `py -m pip install matplotlib rpy2`
-  **For Mac and Linux users:** enter this command: `pip3 install matplotlib`
+  **For Mac and Linux users:** enter this command: `pip3 install matplotlib rpy2`.
+If your computer doesn't recognize pip3, try using `pip install matplotlib rpy2` instead.

+  You are now ready to run PFunc.

+Setup Option 2: Docker
+---
+If the script setup described above worked for you, you can skip this section and continue to the usage section below.

+Special thanks to Peter Naylor for helping us with this <https://github.com/PeterJackNaylor>.

+#### 1. Install and Set Up Docker
+  1. Download and install Docker <https://docs.docker.com/engine/install/>
+  **Note:** As part of setup, you will likely have to sign up for a (free) Docker account.
+  **For Windows users:** You'll need to install VcXsrv <https://sourceforge.net/projects/vcxsrv/> or another similar X server.
+  **For Mac users:** Make sure XQuartz is installed (you probably did this while installing R above) <https://www.xquartz.org/>.
+Once installed, open XQuartz, go to Preferences > Security and tick the box that says, "allow connections from network clients."

+#### 2. Create the Docker image
+  1. Start Docker.
+  2. Open a terminal window (as described above in Install and Set Up Python).
+  3. In the terminal, navigate to where you downloaded this PFunc project from github.
+  **Note:** If there are spaces anywhere in your filepath, you need to surround the filepath with quotation marks.
+  **For Windows users:** for example if you downloaded the PFunc files to your desktop, the command would follow this format: `cd c:\users\username\Desktop\PFunc`
+  **For Mac users:** for example if you downloaded the PFunc files to your desktop, the command would follow this format: `cd /Users/username/Desktop/PFunc`
+  **For Linux users:** for example if you downloaded the PFunc files to your desktop, the command would follow this format: `cd /home/username/Desktop/PFunc`
+  4. Create the Docker image by running `sudo docker build -f DOCKER_PFunc.dockerfile . -t pfunc`

-  3. Install the rpy2 Python library.
+#### 3. Run the Docker image
-  **For Windows users:** Go to <http://www.lfd.uci.edu/~gohlke/pythonlibs/#rpy2> and download one of the rpy2.whl files.
-More likely than not, you're going to have to try a few before you find one that works, so be patient here.
-These files are named in the following format: `rpy2-[chunk1]-[chunk2]-[chunk3]-[chunk4].whl`. [chunk1] is the version of rpy2--generally the more recent the version, the better. [chunk2] points to the version of Python that this file works with, for example, cp35 means it works with Python 3.5; cp36 works with Python 3.6, etc. Choose one that matches your version of Python. [chunk4] tells you something about the processor architecture that the file is expecting to run on. `win32` means it's looking for a 32-bit processor, and `win_amd64` means it's looking for a 64-bit processor.
-Note, however, that depending on how Python or R are set up on your system, you may have to use a file marked as `win32` even if you have 64-bit Windows.
-   * Download the rpy2.whl file, and take note of the directory path where you save it.
-   * Enter the following command in the command prompt (like in the previous step), substituting the directory path below for the one where you saved the rpy2.whl file:
-  `pip install "C:\Users\name\Downloads\rpy2-2.8.3-cp35-cp35m-win32.whl"` (and again, if you can't call pip directly, try `py -m pip install...` instead).
-    * If you encounter an error, it's likely you'll have to download a different rpy2.whl file from the list and try installing it using these same steps.

-  **For Linux and Mac users:** The process is much simpler.
-Enter the following command in the terminal, just like with the previous step: `pip3 install rpy2`

-##### A note on package versions
-PFunc was written with particular versions of software and packages in mind.
-Given that PFunc depends on these packages to run, it is possible that at some point in the future, these packages could be updated in a way that negatively impacts the functionality of PFunc.
-If this happens, you have two options:
-  * Check <https://github.com/Joccalor/PFunc/releases/latest> for the most recent version of PFunc.

-or:
-  * Search online for old versions of the packages that work with this version of PFunc.
-Below is a list of versions known to work with PFunc.
-These packages should all be archived online.
-Don't worry if you cannot find these exact versions; other close versions will probably function just fine.
-    * R 3.3.1, 3.5.1
-    * mgcv 1.8-17, 1.8-27
-    * Python 3.5.2, 3.7.1
-    * matplotlib 1.5.3, 2.0.1, 3.0.3
-    * rpy2 2.8.5, 3.0.1

-    For packages installed through pip, you can specify a version number with the double equals sign (==).
-So for example, if you were to want to uninstall your current version of matplotlib and install version 1.5.3, you would use these commands:
-    `pip uninstall matplotlib`
-    `pip install matplotlib==1.5.3`
+  1. Sart Docker.
+  **For Mac users:** Start XQuartz as well.
+Then in a terminal, run: `xhost +`, or if that doesn't seem to be working, try `xhost + 127.0.0.1` instead.
+  **For Windows users:** Start VcXsrv as well (it'll be somewhere like c:\Program Files\VcXsrv\xlaunch.exe).
+  2. In a terminal, navigate to your PFunc directory using `cd` as described above.
+  3. Start up the container with the appropriate terminal command **Note:** Remember, if there are spaces anywhere in your filepath, you need to surround the filepath with quotation marks.
+  **For Windows users:** `sudo docker run --name PFunc -v %CD%:/root/PFunc -e DISPLAY=host.docker.internal:0 pfunc` **For Mac users:** `sudo docker run --name PFunc -v $PWD:/root/PFunc -e DISPLAY=host.docker.internal:0 pfunc` **For Linux users:**
+   `sudo docker run --name PFunc -v $PWD:/root/PFunc -v /tmp/.X11-unix/:/tmp/.X11-unix -e DISPLAY=unix$DISPLAY pfunc`
+  4. Optional: You can add more folders to the Docker image by modifying the command above.
+The syntax for this is `-v /local/file/path:/docker/file/path`.
+For example, if you're on a Mac and you want to add a folder called "data" that's in your Documents directory, you would run `sudo docker run --name PFunc -v $PWD:/root/PFunc -v /home/username/Documents/data:/root/data -e DISPLAY=host.docker.internal:0 pfunc`

 Usage
 ---
 Below is a bare-bones overview of using PFunc.
-For more details on usage as well as general theory underlying the study of preference functions, check out our paper "Describing mate preferences and other function-valued traits" by Kilmer, Fowler-Finn, Gray, Höbel, Rebar, Reichert & Rodríguez in the Journal of Evolutionary Biology.
+For more details on usage as well as general theory underlying the study of preference functions, check out our paper "Describing mate preferences and other function-valued traits" (2017) by Kilmer, Fowler-Finn, Gray, Höbel, Rebar, Reichert & Rodríguez in the Journal of Evolutionary Biology 30(9):1658-1673; doi: 10.1111/jeb.13122.

 ### Data Input
 PFunc is expecting data with two main components: a set of **stimuli** (plotted along the *x*-axis) and a set of **responses** to those stimulus values (plotted on the *y*-axis).